Lifelong Learning with Rav Aubrey Glazer

 Introduction to Judaism

 Organized and taught by the rabbis of The Synagogue Forum of Greater Dayton, this yearly course offers a full introduction to Judaism from Conservative, Orthodox/Traditional and Reform perspectives.
 The class covers topics such as beliefs about God, Torah, Israel, Jewish life cycle events, holiday celebrations, and Jewish history.
-The class is open to all, including those new to Judaism, those seeking or considering conversion to Judaism, those in interfaith relationships, individuals interested in Jewish history and ritual, and those who may just want a refresher to Judaism.
-Classes typically meet on Mondays from 7:00 pm – 8:30 pm.
-The next class begins October 28 and runs through March 16, 2020.
+The class is open to all, including those curious about Judaism, and to those who may just want a refresher to Judaism.
+Classes typically meet on Mondays from 7:00 pm – 8:30 pm beginning in January.
 Registration is through the Jewish Federation of Greater Dayton.
-Click here for the registration page and for contact information for further questions.

 The GOAL!
 Program